dyashkir/dyashkir.github.com/_posts/2011-12-20-Nodejs-tutorial-for-Heather-Payne-Part-1.md

 Typing name and hitting button (or enter) should now return user name.
 Great job!
 You built a custom HTTP server!
 Take a break tomorrow we will learn how to read our csv, find the user in it etc

-If you have questions or something is broken hit me up me on [twitter](https://twitter.com/#!/dyashkir) oh and follow as well
+If you have questions or something is broken hit me up me on [twitter](https://twitter.com/#!/dyashkir)